bmihaila/dustmod/README.md

 # dustmod zsh theme

-Started with fixes, improvements and modifications to the nice and clean [**dst** theme](https://github.com/robbyrussell/oh-my-zsh/blob/master/themes/dst.zsh-theme).
+Started with fixes, improvements and modifications to the simple and clean [dst](https://github.com/robbyrussell/oh-my-zsh/blob/master/themes/dst.zsh-theme) theme.
 In the end it became yet another fully featured zsh theme.
+Still striving for cleanliness, though!

 Features are:
 - the usual username, host, current directory in prompt